AdKats/AdKats/README.md

     connect.<br/>
     <br/>
     <b>Getting a Database:</b>
-    Usually the hosting company for your layers can provide you a database, and using that is advisable as the latency between Procon and the DB will be the lowest possible.
-    Or even better if you're hosting layers on a VPS just create a local database by downloading the appropriate installer from MySQL's website.
-    We use our webserver for database hosting and that works great.
-    Be cautious of free database options and services, those paths usually have restrictions on database size and are hosted on unreliable servers, which can lead to many problems down the road.
+    This plugin requires a MySQL database, and XpKiller's Stat logger plugin to operate.
+If you do not have an existing database and/or a Procon layer we suggest using Branzone's hosting services.
+Our group has been with them across BF3, BF4, and Hardline with no issues.<br/>
+    <b>Web/Database Hosting:</b><a href="https://www.branzone.com/aff.php?aff=226&pid=266" target="_blank">
+    Branzone MySQL Databases</a>
+    <b>Procon Layer Hosting:</b><a href="https://www.branzone.com/aff.php?aff=226&pid=192" target="_blank">
+    Branzone Procon Layers</a>
 </p>
 <h4>2.
 XpKiller's "Procon Chat, GUID, Stats and Mapstats Logger" Plugin</h4>
 <p>
     AdKats will only run if one of this plugin is (1) using the same database AdKats uses, and (2) running on every battlefield Server you plan to install AdKats on.
-    Running it along-side AdKats on each Procon layer will ensure these conditions are met.
+    Running it along-side AdKats on each Procon layer is advised, and will ensure these conditions are met.
 </p>
 <p>
     The latest universal version of XpKiller's Stat Logger can be downloaded from here: <a